Dying Earth: Series

-One 741-page omnibus edition has been issued as The Complete Dying Earth (SF Book Club, 1999) and in both the US and UK as Tales of the Dying Earth (2000).
+One 741-page omnibus edition has been issued as The Compleat Dying Earth (SF Book Club, 1999) and in both the US and UK as Tales of the Dying Earth (2000).

 Stories by Vance

 All four books were published with Tables of Contents, the first and fourth as collections.
 The second and third contained mostly material previously published in short story form but were marketed as novels, the second as a fix-up and the third without acknowledging any previous publication.